 The traditional crown is made of porcelain fused to a metal base.
 The latest development in dental cosmetic materials is the development of metal-free, ceramic crowns.
 The absence of metal materials allows for a highly aesthetically pleasing, translucent crown that perfectly mimics the characteristics of natural teeth.
 Good structure and accurate crowning can last for years.

 By its very nature, the crown requires a substantial reduction in tooth structure and may cause considerable damage to tooth tissue, including the pulp (nerve).
-The reality is that traditional crowns are not technically demanding and are often favored by dentists as an easier way to treat severely damaged teeth.Contrary to this trend, Dr Lisa has incorporated innovative, cutting-edge technology into his everyday practice as a more teeth-friendly, durable and aesthetically pleasing alternative.
+The reality is that traditional crowns are not technically demanding and are often favored by dentists as an easier way to treat severely damaged teeth.Contrary to this trend, we incorporated innovative, cutting-edge technology into his everyday practice as a more teeth-friendly, durable and aesthetically pleasing alternative.

 To achieve the strength and retention required for restoration, the crown requires a substantial reduction in healthy tooth structure (up to 75%).
 Paradoxically, this leads to a corresponding weakening of teeth.
 In contrast, adhesion porcelain repair requires minimal tooth reduction, and when bonded to a preserved tooth, it is very strong in the very thin part.